Creighton coach apologizes for ‘plantation’ comments that left assistant coach ‘deeply hurt’

 Creighton added that any disciplinary action meted out to McDermott would remain confidential.

-Creighton assistant coach Terrence Rencher, released his own statement Tuesday in conjunction with Coaches For Action, whose stated goal is to “educate and bring awareness to social injustices.”
+Creighton assistant coach Terrence Rencher, released his own statement Tuesday in conjunction with Coaches For Action, whose goal is to “educate and bring awareness to social injustices.”

-“I am deeply hurt by his words,” said Rencher, who is Black, of McDermott.
+“I am deeply hurt by his words,” said Rencher, who is Black.
 “While my relationship with Coach has been positive and I have never witnessed any racist energy from him, what he said was wrong and insensitive.
 ‘Plantation’ had a dark and hurtful history in my community and cannot be overlooked.

 “The players have decided that they want to continue to chase their goals on the court this season with Coach McDermott, and I support their wishes and will continue to pour my heart into coaching them and helping them deal with larger issues.”

 McDermott, the father of NBA player and former Creighton star Doug McDermott, is in his 11th season with the Bluejays.
-An Iowa native whose previous head coaching stops included Iowa State, Northern Iowa, North Dakota State and Wayne State, McDermott is the reigning Big East Coach of the Year and has taken 14th-ranked Creighton to the NCAA tournament five times.
+An Iowa native whose previous head coaching stops included Iowa State, Northern Iowa, North Dakota State and Wayne State, McDermott is the reigning Big East coach of the year and has taken No. 14 Creighton to the NCAA tournament five times.

 “I am deeply sorry,” McDermott said Tuesday about his choice of language.
 “I immediately recognized my egregious mistake and quickly addressed my use of such insensitive words with my team.”

-Creighton’s next game is Wednesday at No. 10 Villanova
+Creighton’s visits No. 10 Villanova on Wednesday.

 Read more: